ASE A8 Engine Performance Practice Test

 Answer A is wrong.
-The EGR position sensor informs the PCM of the EGR position.
-The vacuum solenoid is bypassed when a vacuum pump is used to activate the EGR valve.
+The EGR position sensor informs the ECM of the EGR valve's position.

-Answer B is wrong.
-When a manual vacuum pump is used to activate the EGR valve, the solenoid, its circuit, and the ECM is bypassed.
-The notable drop in RPM eliminates the EGR valve as the problem.
+Answer D is correct.
+When a manual vacuum pump activates the EGR valve, it bypasses the solenoid, the electrical/vacuum circuits, and the ECM.
+The engine's stumbling and a notable drop in RPM eliminate the EGR valve and the passages as the problem.

 2. A cylinder power balance test indicates two adjacent cylinders are underperforming.
 All of the following would cause this result EXCEPT:

 Answer A is wrong.
 Clips keep the ignition wiring separated and help prevent leaking insulation and crossfire.